 Readers will enjoy a clever mix of suspense, dark humor and science, and will cheer for Isabelle as she falls just far enough to learn everything she can about the mysterious Templeton Rate.

-At times a frighteningly dark, deceptive story while at others a heavy character study, MOLT is a 94,000-word work of mystery fiction.
+At times a frighteningly dark, deceptive story while at others a heavy character study, MOLT is a 93,000-word work of mystery fiction.

 MOLT is my first novel, which I self-published in 2009.
 So why did I self-publish?
 Initially, my writing of this novel was nothing more than a challenge to myself, to see if I could finish something of this length.
 Immediately upon completing my final edits, I self-published for no reason other than wanting to have the book sitting on my shelf.
 I was proud of it.
 Reflecting upon this, I know it was a poor decision to self-publish, since I cannot actively approach literary agencies for representation.
 Sadly, self-published works are typically avoided.

-MOLT is currently available for purchase through some online retailers, in both paperback and e-book formats, but keep your eyes and ears and online sensory powers open for upcoming news regarding Molt and Endever Publishing Studios.
+MOLT is currently still available for purchase through some online retailers, in both paperback and e-book formats, but keep your eyes and ears and online sensory powers open for upcoming news regarding Molt.